Driving Along Spanish Border From Salamanca to Braganca

-Below is an itinerary of our one-day road trip along the north of Spain and Portugal, including places to eat, in case you want to follow our footsteps.
+Below is an itinerary of our one-day road trip along the north of Spain and Portugal, including places to eat, in case you want to follow in our footsteps.

 Morning - Spain